The Wife of General Ling

 The Wife of General Ling is a 1937 British drama film directed by Ladislao Vajda and starring Griffith Jones, Valéry Inkijinoff and Adrianne Renn.
 It was adapted from a novel by Dorothy Hope and Peter Cheyney.
 The film was made at Shepperton Studios by the independent company Premier-Stafford Productions.

-Premise
+Plot

-A British secret service agent gets mixed up with a Chinese warlord.
+Following the murder of a loyal Chinese, John Fenton, a British secret-service agent, is aided by the European wife of a Hong Kong merchant, Mr Wong, to expose him as a rebel war lord, General Ling.